Mistweaver Monk Healing Easy Mode — Dragonflight 10.0.7

 Mistweaver Monks are versatile healers that can cover both the single target and AoE healing roles.
 Mistweavers are peculiar in that they can also heal by dealing damage (fistweaving).
 This page only focuses on the traditional healing style, as fistweaving is more advanced (and we do not feel that the added complexity warrants the effort for new players).

-If you are looking for the optimal talent builds then you can find a more in-depth examination of the available talents in the link below.
-It is highly recommended that once you feel confidant and comfortable playing Mistweaver, that you "graduate" this build onto the more optimal ones.
-They take a little more effort, but are very rewarding and fun to play.
+If you are looking for the optimal talent builds, then you can find a more in-depth examination of the available talents in the link below.
+It is highly recommended that once you feel confident and comfortable playing Mistweaver, that you "graduate" from this build onto the more optimal ones.
+They take a little more effort but are very rewarding and fun to play.

 Stat Choice for Mistweaver Monks